Gallon: A unit of volume. A U.S. gallon has 231 cubic inches or 3.785 liters.

 Greenfield Plant: A new electric power generating facility built from the ground up on an undeveloped site.

 Greenhouse Effect: The atmosphere lets most of the sun's rays filter through to warm the surface of the earth.
 The earth re-radiates this energy into space as high wavelength infrared radiation.
-Water vapour, carbon dioxide and other gases absorb this radiation emitted by the earth, preventing the energy from passing directly from the earth's surface into space, and so heating up the atmosphere.
+Water vapor, carbon dioxide, and other gasses absorb this radiation emitted by the earth, preventing the energy from passing directly from the earth's surface into space, and so heating up the atmosphere.
 The increased greenhouse gas content in the atmosphere acts like double-glazing: If the input of the sun's rays remains constant within the greenhouse, the temperature will rise.
-Greenhouse gases are gases that absorb a portion of the sun's rays, such as carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), CFCs and HCFCs; synthetic gases that attack the ozone layer; and CFC substitutes, such as HFC, PFC and SF6.
+Greenhouse gasses are gasses that absorb a portion of the sun's rays, such as carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), CFCs and HCFCs; synthetic gasses that attack the ozone layer; and CFC substitutes, such as HFC, PFC, and SF6.
 Veolia Environmental Services' emissions consist chiefly of CO2 and CH4.
 The latter has a greenhouse gas impact 21 times greater than CO2.

 Greenhouse Effect: The warming of the Earth's atmosphere attributed to a buildup of carbon dioxide or other gases; some scientists think that this build-up allows the sun's rays to heat the Earth, while making the infra-red radiation atmosphere opaque to infra-red radiation, thereby preventing a counterbalancing loss of heat.

-Greenhouse Effect: The presence of trace atmospheric gases make the earth warmer than would direct sunlight alone.
-These gases (carbon dioxide [CO2], methane [CH4], nitrous oxide [N2O], tropospheric ozone [O3], and water vapour [H2O]) allow visible light and ultraviolet light (short-wave radiation) to pass through the atmosphere and heat the earth's surface.
+Greenhouse Effect: The presence of trace atmospheric gasses make the earth warmer than would direct sunlight alone.
+These gasses (carbon dioxide [CO2], methane [CH4], nitrous oxide [N2O], tropospheric ozone [O3], and water vapor [H2O]) allow visible light and ultraviolet light (short-wave radiation) to pass through the atmosphere and heat the earth's surface.
 This heat is re-radiated from the earth in form of infrared energy (long-wave radiation).
-The greenhouse gases absorb part of that energy before it escapes into space.
+The greenhouse gasses absorb part of that energy before it escapes into space.
 This process of trapping the long-wave radiation is known as the greenhouse effect.
 Scientists estimate that without the greenhouse effect, the earth's surface would be roughly 54 degrees Fahrenheit colder than it is today -- too cold to support life as we know it.

 Greenhouse Gas (GHG): A gas, such as carbon dioxide or methane, which contributes to potential climate change.